Course

 Wherever you choose to study, you'll have to budget for accommodation and other everyday living expenses, such as food and bills.

-Liverpool is one the UK's cheapest student cities.
-Accommodation costs are relatively low, particularly compared to the south east of England, and the city's shops and entertainment venues also have lots of student discounts.
+Accommodation costs are relatively low in Liverpool, particularly compared to the south east of England, and the city's shops and entertainment venues also have lots of student discounts.

 We’d recommend completing a simple budget plan to predict your income and outgoings.
 This should include accommodation, bills, insurance, TV licence, food, laundry, clothes, books, travel and socialising.
 How much you'll want to spend on a lot of these is completely personal.